Parborlasia corrugata: Distribution

 Densities range greatly from 0.3 m−2 recorded in McMurdo Sound, to the substantially higher density of 26.2 m−2 around Signy Island.

 Reproduction

 This dioecious species broadcast spawns.
 The resulting pilidium larvae survive in the water column for up to 150 days.

 Diet

-Parborlasia corrugatus is both a scavenger and a predator, and feeds upon detritus diatoms, gastropods, amphipods, isopods, various vertebrate carrion, sponges (including Homaxinella balfourensis), jellyfish, seastars, molluscs, anemones, and polychaete worms.
+Parborlasia corrugata is both a scavenger and a predator, and feeds upon detritus diatoms, gastropods, amphipods, isopods, various vertebrate carrion, sponges (including Homaxinella balfourensis), jellyfish, seastars, molluscs, anemones, and polychaete worms.